 Outside the Classroom Experiences

 Students will participate in corporate partner networking/meet-and-greet opportunities and guest speaker events offered throughout the year on campus.
-In the past year, students had the opportunity to attend events with Penn State alumni entrepreneurs Gary Eberle and Robert Choi.
+In the past, students had the opportunity to attend events with Penn State alumni entrepreneurs Gary Eberle and Robert Choi.
 Opportunities such as these will help students hone the skills they learn in the program, and may also help them make connections that could prove to be beneficial to their futures.

 Additionally, the chance for networking is not limited to on-campus events.
 Students participating in internships are often able to travel with their corporate partners to conferences and meetings which take place out of the office.

 How to become a Graham Fellow Candidate

 Students can enter the program in two ways: referral/recommendation by faculty in their chosen discipline and through self-identification.
 Both avenues require the program application and supporting documents to be presented to the appropriate faculty adviser and the candidate's representative in Advising and Career Development.
 A résumé and two academic and/or professional references are required.